palmafr/pseudocodes-cs4725-w2025/md/Genetic-Algorithm.md

 &emsp;_n_ &larr; LENGTH(_x_)
 &emsp;_crossover_ &larr; random number from 0 to _n_
 &emsp;__return__ APPEND(_x_[0:_crossover_], _y_[_crossover_: _n_])
+---
+__Figure__ ??
+A genetic algorithm.
+The algorithm is the same as the one diagrammed in Figure ??, with one variation: in this  version, each recombination of two parents produces only one offspring, not two.

 ## AIMA3e
 __function__ GENETIC-ALGORITHM(_population_,FITNESS\-FN) __returns__ an individual